boltzmann-brain/hugo-homepage/content/resume.md

 - Do research on fair and explainable machine learning, including internal user studies and [peer-reviewed work](/papers) on methodological issues.
 - Consult with model development teams to implement explainability solutions for machine learning models.
-- Educate other Capital One data scientists on best practices for responsible AI, in both text and talk formats.
+- Educate other Capital One data scientists on best practices for responsible AI through both written materials and talks.

 #### Senior Technical Writer, Capital One
 2019 - 2020

-- Write tutorials, conceptual guides, and other documentation for a Kubernetes cloud platform.
+- Write tutorials, conceptual guides, and other documentation for a Kubernetes machine learning platform.
 - Write playbook for data scientists providing guidance on best practices for responsible AI.

 #### Senior Technical Writer, Laserfiche